 - 1. Students will write two (2) discussion board posts.
 You will write one (1) 'discussion starter', and one (1) reply.
 Your 'reply' must be to a different student's discussion starter. - 2.
 Discussion starters are basically mini-critical response papers.
-Over a span of at least twothree separate paragraphs, the student will write no less than 400 substantive words in total for each discussion starter.
+Over a span of at least two-three separate paragraphs, the student will write no less than 400 substantive words in total for each discussion starter.
 The first paragraph should briefly summarize what the author argues in the respective readings.
 The second and third paragraphs should be an evaluation of the content in the first paragraph. - 3.
-Replies are, basically, a critical response to someone else's discussion starter.
-For each 'reply', students will write no less than 250 words of critical (philosophical) interaction with the student of choice. - 4.
-The rubric for the response papers applies to the discussion board posts as well. - 5.
+Student replies are essentially a critical response to someone else's discussion starter and must be no less than 250 words of critical (philosophical) interaction with the student of choice. - 4.
+Indicate the word count of only the main body of your piece (not including front matter, bibliography, or footnotes) at the bottom of both your original thread and student reply. - 5.
+The rubric for the response papers applies to the discussion board posts as well. - 6.
 No late discussion board posts will be accepted.

 Keep in mind that you will be expected to make a substantive initial (original) post no later than 48 hours before the end of each weekly unit for which a discussion board in due.

-Your replies can be posted any time until the end of the unit without penalty, though you are likely to have more productive (and grade-boosting) conversations if you start your discussions early.
+Your discussion starter and student reply can be posted at any point up to the end of the weekly unit without penalty, though you are likely to have more productive (and grade-boosting) conversations if you start your discussions early.

 Our weekly units will begin on Monday and end on Sunday.
-This means you will submit your discussion starting posts for an assigned forum no later than the end of the day on Friday of the week it is due (since that is 48 hours before the end of the unit) and finish your replies by midnight that Sunday.
+This means you will submit your discussion starter for an assigned forum no later than the end of the day on Friday the week it is due (since it is 48 hours before the end of the unit) and finish your reply by midnight that Sunday.
 If the shape of the semester forces us to break from this pattern, I will indicate those adjustments in the weekly announcements.